ajaygunalan/ajaygunalan.github.io/_includes/projects/past/motor/src/motor.md

 ![Result of applying automation principles in a robot](https://ajaygunalan.github.io/projects/asset/past/motor/motor_fail.gif)

    Infact you can see more failures in this [video](https://www.youtube.com/watch?v=g0TaYhjpOfo) of DARRPA robotics challenge where the robot  failed to do task which seems trival to us.
 The possible reason for failure are huge gearbox, pure postion control, lack of compliance(some were rigid like bricks) and bad control algorithm(wont cover about it here).
-Let us delve into each of the reason breifly.
+Let us delve into each of the reasons breifly.

 <br>

 ##### Gearbox - The Culprit #####

    Gearbox is an power transmitter, used to increase the torque by decreasing the speed.
-Addition of gearbox induces various factors such as reflected inertia, blacklash, internal stresses, coulomb and viscous friction, and stiction in the gear train — all of which hinder current-based torque sensing.
+Addition of gearbox induces various factors such as reflected inertia, blacklash, internal stresses, coulomb, viscous friction, and stiction in the gear train.
 These non-linear effects hide forces acting at the output from being sensed by the motor causing motor current to be a poor indicator of output torque.
+Direct-Drive means directly coupling the load with actuator completely removing the gearbox.
+This overcomes all the drawbacks of the gearbox but increases the weight and volume of the motor due to higher torque requirment.
+Thus there is a trade-off between force-transperancy and reflected inrtia, torque requirment.
+Thus by having single-stage, backdriveable gears with low reduction ration(5-10) we achieve a decent compromise between torque requirment and force transperancy, impedance.
+We call this as Quasi Direct Drive.[@kalouche_design_2016]

 <!--    While augmenting an actuator with a gearbox can increase the actuator’s torque density by orders of
 magnitude it does so at the cost of added control complexities, increased reflected inertia, efficiency